UA-RCL/ua-rcl.github.io/presentations/fpga25/tutorial/index.md

 mv gantt.png gantt_10rc_100ms_5CPU.png
 ```

-## Chaning the scheduler
+## Changing the scheduler
 Until now, we have been using Round Robin scheduler.
-This time we will run the same experiment using `ETF` scheduler.
+This time we will run the same experiment using Earliest Task First (`ETF`) scheduler.
 Modify the `daemon_config.json` file to set scheduler as `ETF`.

 ```
 "Scheduler": "ETF",